shahi-dKhan/ELL715-HandLogin/README.md

 Note:
 - The repository includes these files from our test runs.
 If you clone and rerun, results will be overridden.
 - All descriptors are stored in the `results/` directory, which can become large — clean periodically if not needed.
+- Our version history before making this repository can be found at [link](https://github.com/shahi-dKhan/ELL715-Hand-Gesture-based-user-authentication)